Best Canadian Online Brokers – December 2024

-Our Canadian brokerage comparison below focuses on brokerage fees, account options, user experience (desktop and mobile), customer service, and the latest promo offer codes (see below for promotional details).
+Our Canadian online broker comparison below focuses on brokerage cost (fees), account options, user experience (on both desktop and mobile), customer service, and the latest promo offer codes – with the best promo offer code I’ve ever seen from Qtrade (matching last year’s “RRSP season” promo).

 Our Top Online Brokers in Canada: Quick Comparison